iimsoftco/namlingengine/README.md

 # Supported Statements
-Assignment:
+## Assignment:
 <variable> = <value>
 Assign a constant value or expression to a variable.
-Randomize:
+## Randomize:
 random()
+## Win condition:
+win
+## Text:
+text

-Place a script.namx file inside the assets/ folder of your project. (example documented script included)
+Place a script.namx file inside the assets/ folder of your project. (explained and documented game script included)

 The engine will load and run the script each frame, updating the controlled object's position accordingly.